asyncapi/training/VIDEO_5_SCRIPT.md

 For doing so, AsyncAPI has several tools that ensure transparency within the project’s open-governance management.
 Let's see how theory is put into practice:

 - **Economy**: all the financial management of the project is managed through Open Collective.
 It’s an online crowdfunding platform for communities that provides the necessary tools to raise and share the finances raised with complete transparency.
 You can find out where the money comes from in this space and its use.

+The TSC makes decisions on financial expenses through voting.

 - **Communication**: To ensure that the principle of transparency governs communication, everything is said and done in public, no matter how insignificant or essential it may be.
 The community uses GitHub as the first communication and work platform.
 All decisions are taken there.
 Secondly, Slack is used as a means of sync communication enablement and keeping the closer bond with the community on daily basis.